vestrel00/contacts-android/docs/sim/about-sim-contacts.md

 number "5555555555".
 I attempted to add a nameless contact using the _SIM Info_ app but it does not allow reading/writing nameless contacts.

-> This is probably a bug in the _SIM Info_ app or a limitation that is intentionally imposed for
+> ℹ️ This is probably a bug in the _SIM Info_ app or a limitation that is intentionally imposed for
 > some reason.
 I wish I could see the source code of the app!

 Deleting the first contact with ID of 0 using the _SIM Info_ app works just fine.
 Deleting the contact